 The Division may seize any pelt not accompanied by its skull.

 Permanent tag

-The permit holder must take the harvested bear to a conservation officer or Division office within 48 hours after the date of kill.
-A Division employee will affix a permanent possession tag to the pelt or unskinned carcass.
+Any bear harvested by the permit holder must be checked by a Division employee within 48 hours after the date of kill.
+That employee will affix a permanent possession tag to the pelt or unskinned carcass.